fradamt/ssf/high_level/README.md

    3. For the composite data structures that need to be manipulated during the execution of some of the functions, base them off the `PRecord` class from the [`pyrsistent`](https://pypi.org/project/pyrsistent/) library.
 This is to use `PRecord`s only when strictly necessary because, as of today, MyPy cannot typecheck `PRecord`s, but it can typecheck `@dataclass`es.

 2. Reduce the usage of Pythonic code as much as possible.
 This is to have a spec with very simple semantics and therefore reduce the risk of possible misinterpretations.
 As a consequence of this principle, the following rules have been followed:
-    1. For all the files, except for `data_structure.py` and `pythonic_code_generic.py`, use only the following features of the Python language
+    1. For all the files, except for `data_structures.py` and `pythonic_code_generic.py`, use only the following features of the Python language
-       1. Function definitions
+       1. Function definitions and function calls
        2. `if` statements
        3. `for` statements
        4. call to the `set` method of `PRecord`s
        5. lambdas
-    2. Relegate all of the code that needs features of the Python language outside of those listed above to the file  `pythonic_code_generic.py` except for data structures definition which are placed in the file `data_structure.py`.
+    2. Relegate all of the code that needs features of the Python language outside of those listed above to the file  `pythonic_code_generic.py` except for data structure definitions which are to be placed in the file `data_structures.py`.

 ### Soft Rules